timschneeb/RootlessJamesDSP/BUILD_ROOT.md

 * Different preset file format (.tar); you can't import old presets
 * `/sdcard/Android/data/james.dsp/` is used instead of `/sdcard/JamesDSP` due to scoped storage
-* No separate configurations for speaker/bluetooth/usb/wired; there's one active category for all
+* No separate configurations for speaker/bluetooth/usb/wired; there's one active category for all (for now)

 ## Restoring the original app
 Uninstall this app, download the original app APK: https://github.com/Magisk-Modules-Repo/ainur_jamesdsp/raw/master/JamesDSPManager.apk, and install it.